Week 2How Meditation Works

 |tightens the body||lets the body soften|

-- Sensing is an instinctive mode of relaxation — meditation just makes the act conscious, deliberate.
+- Sensing is an instinctive mode of relaxation — meditation just makes it more conscious or deliberate.

-- When we take an ordinary moment and pay extraordinary attention, magic happens.
+- When we take an ordinary moment and give it our full attention, we are able to respond more skillfully.

 - Interestingly, it’s not what we sense that relaxes us, it’s just the increased sensory input.